carlfranklin/New42/README.md

 Blazor is an extremely expressive and productive UI framework.

-Blazor can be used to build apps on any platform.
+Blazor can be used to build apps on any platform, and will look the same everywhere.